 The San Luis Obispo Museum of Art is the heart of the California Central Coast art community and a vital link to the cultural life of the region.
 Its downtown location in the cultural district, and its free admission, make it accessible for all.

-To provide and promote diverse visual arts experiences for people of all ages and backgrounds through exhibition, education, creation and collaboration; and preserve the Museum’s permanent collection as an artistic legacy of the California Central Coast.
+To provide and promote diverse visual arts experiences for people of all ages and backgrounds through exhibition, education, creation, and collaboration.

 Appraisals and Authentication